|A homemade spaghetti meat sauce made with fresh tomatoes and ground beef.|

-This is my big batch, homemade spaghetti sauce, because if you're going to go to the trouble of making a homemade red sauce from fresh tomatoes, you may as well make enough for planned leftovers.
+This is my big batch, homemade spaghetti sauce, because if you're overflowing with tomatoes & going to go to the trouble of making a homemade red sauce with them, you may as well make enough for planned leftovers!
 Baked ziti or lasagna, anyone?
 This sauce freezes beautifully, and that's exactly what I do!

 |I prefer to serve my sauce with thin spaghetti or vermicelli pasta, tossing a little sauce with the cooked and drained noodles, then topping each serving with sauce.|